Nalbinding and sprang

 Knitting invented in Egypt

 Meanwhile, with nalbinding so popular, Egyptian knitters worked hard to find more efficient, faster ways to make socks so they could sell them cheaper.
-They invented knitting – it didn’t last as well as nalbinding, but it was a lot faster.
+They invented knitting.
+Knitting didn’t last as well as nalbinding, but it was a lot faster.
 By the 400s AD, Egyptians were knitting with two needles.

 Knitting silk stockings

 A scrap of patterned silk knitting, scarlet on a gold background, from about 800 AD shows that knitters quickly developed their skills.
-By 1000 AD, Fatimid knitters could make a sock that looks entirely modern.
+By 1000 AD, Fatimid knitters in Egypt could make a sock that looks entirely modern.
+It may be these knitting factories that are behind the invention of the spinning wheel in the 1100s, to keep up with the demand for yarn to make knitted socks.

 Knitting spreads to medieval Europe